·

 It takes some adjusting… including simple things like finding the right public bathroom (men’s toilets are marked with a triangle, while women’s toilets are marked with a circle), taking your shoes off instantly when you enter someone’s house and being handled kapcie – like someone’s guest slippers.

-Or the fact that Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you want really.
-Poles even eat Kaizer rolls in two separate pieces unless it’s on the go.
+Or the fact that Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you really want.
+Poles even eat Kaizer rolls in two pieces unless it’s on the go.

 One thing that is important to mention is the weather because people tend to believe Poland is overly cold.
 Winters tend to get colder than in other spots in Western Europe, but it’s still nothing to northern US winters.